-Depending on the type of products or services we provide to you, we may collect personal information including:
+Depending on the type of products or services we provide to you, and the consent that you have provided, we may collect the following personal information:

-demographic information (age, gender, family and marital status, income, education, and employment)
+- demographic information (age, date of birth, gender, family and marital status, income, education, and employment)

-information about your assets (home inventory, cars), investments, debts, expenses
+- information about your assets, investments, debts, expenses

 Purposes for which we may collect, use, or disclose your personal information

 The following are some of the purposes for which we may, with your prior consent, collect, use, or disclose your personal information:

 - determining and evaluating your insurance coverage or investment needs

 - conducting financial planning